resucutie/vz-unofficial-docs/api/commands.md

 }
 ```

-This is an table with all possible values in the `Command` object:
+This is an table with all values in the `Command` object:

 |     Name      |                         Description                          |                        Expected value                        |  Default value   |
 | :-----------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :--------------: |